Digital product ideas and tips for creators in need of inspiration

 - Don’t miss the vital step of validating your digital product idea, however.
 You can do this by gathering primary and secondary data from your target audience.

-- Once you’ve validated your idea, create your digital product, set up your storefront, and then promote and launch.
+- Once you’ve validated your idea, create your digital product, set up your website, and then promote and launch.
 That’s all there is to it.

 The only thing that’s left for you to do is to kickstart your next journey -- so, happy trails.
 We’re cheering you on.